 Media Access Control Security (MACsec) on Chassis Cluster

-Media Access Control Security (MACsec) is an industry-standard security technology that provides secure communication for all traffic on Ethernet links.
-For more information, see the following topics:
+This topic explains how Media Access Control Security (MACsec), an industry‑standard security technology, that provides secure communication for all traffic on Ethernet links.

 Media Access Control Security (MACsec) is an industry-standard security technology that provides secure communication for all traffic on Ethernet links.
-MACsec provides point-to-point security on Ethernet links between directly connected nodes and is capable of identifying and preventing most security threats, including denial of service, intrusion, man-in-the-middle, masquerading, passive wiretapping, and playback attacks.
+MACsec delivers point-to-point security between directly connected nodes and helps protect against a wide range of threats, including denial-of-service attacks, intrusions, man-in-the-middle attacks, masquerading, passive eavesdropping, and replay attacks.

-MACsec allows you to secure an Ethernet link for almost all traffic, including frames from the Link Layer Discovery Protocol (LLDP), Link Aggregation Control Protocol (LACP), Dynamic Host Configuration Protocol (DHCP), Address Resolution Protocol (ARP), and other protocols that are not typically secured on an Ethernet link because of limitations with other security solutions.
-MACsec can be used in combination with other security protocols such as IP Security (IPsec) and Secure Sockets Layer (SSL) to provide end-to-end network security.
+MACsec secures nearly all Ethernet traffic, including frames generated by protocols such as Link Layer Discovery Protocol (LLDP), Link Aggregation Control Protocol (LACP), Dynamic Host Configuration Protocol (DHCP), Address Resolution Protocol (ARP), and other protocols that are typically unsecured by traditional Ethernet security mechanisms.
+MACsec can also be used alongside other security technologies, such as IP Security (IPsec) and Secure Sockets Layer (SSL), to provide comprehensive end-to-end network security.

 - How MACsec Works